sandialabs/toyplot/docs/embedding.rst

 In a word: interaction.

-In their native HTML + Javascript format, Toyplot figures are interactive - users can mouse over the figure to see interactive coordinates and even extract the data from a figure in CSV format using a context menu.
-This is just scratching the surface of what we want to achieve in interactivity, but the key point is that each figure is *completely self contained* and can be distributed as a single file without any need for an external server, special libraries or stylesheets.
+In their preferred HTML + Javascript format, Toyplot figures are interactive - users can mouse over the figure to see interactive coordinates and even extract the data from a figure in CSV format using a context menu.
+This is just scratching the surface of what we want to achieve in interactivity, but the key point is that each figure is *completely self contained* and can be distributed as a single file without any need for a server, libraries, stylesheets, or even a network connection.

-Here are just a few examples of Toyplot embedding in-action:
+Here are some examples of Toyplot embedding in-action:

 Jupyter (IPython) Notebooks
 ---------------------------

-To use Toyplot in a Jupyter (IPython) notebook, simply import the library and create a plot - no magics or backends required.
-The library knows that it's being executed in the Jupyter environment, and automatically renders the plot into your notebook using the interactive HTML format:
+To use Toyplot in a Jupyter (IPython) notebook, simply import the library and create a plot - no extra statements, "magics", or backend configuration required.
+The library knows that it's being executed in the Jupyter environment, and automatically renders the plot into your notebook using the interactive HTML + Javascript format:

 .. image:: jupyter-embedding.png